 Woodhouse Reef

 Woodhouse Reef is the longest of the Tiran reefs at just over 0.8 of a mile long.
 This offers the perfect opportunity for a long drift dive form about halfway along the reef to the northern end.
-Essentially a stunning wall dive, Woodhouse usually has great visibility allowing the diver to see huge distances allowing great views of the towering wall above and across the plateau into the depths.
-It’s a good site for spotting sharks, White Tips and Grey Reef Sharks skulking across the wide plateau at depth.
+Essentially a stunning wall dive, Woodhouse usually has great visibility allowing the diver to see huge distances.
+It allows great views of the towering wall above and across the plateau into the depths.

-The first part of the dive crosses a canyon splitting the main reef from a small satellite reef where you can hang out looking over the edge at the Jackfish and tuna passing bay.
-On the top of the satellite is a very bright Red Anemone a good waymarker.
-Carry on the dive following the reef wall until the plateau shallows up at about 15 metre bringing you onto a lovely area of sand and small pinnacles.
-Look amongst the hard corals for small crabs and shrimps whilst on your safety stop.
+The first part of the dive crosses a canyon splitting the main reef from a small satellite reef.
+Here you can hang out looking over the edge at the Jackfish and tuna passing by.
+On the top of the satellite is a very bright Red Anemone complete with resident clown fish.
+The sandy area below it is a good spot for crocodile fish and rays.